Confocal Microscope System

 See More of the Specimen

-With the largest field-of-view on both inverted and upright microscope stands available (25mm diagonal), more specimens fit in one FOV with more objective lens choices than ever before.
+With the largest field-of-view on both inverted and upright microscope stands available (25mm diagonal), more specimens fit in one FOV than ever before.

-Coupled with scanning sizes up to 8192 x 8192 pixels, sampling beyond the optical diffraction limit is possible even at low magnifications with the AX/AX R.
+Coupled with scanning sizes up to 8k x 8k, sampling beyond the optical diffraction limit is possible even at low magnifications with the AX/AX R.

 Using lower magnifications with longer working distances and high numerical apertures enables more flexible specimen preparations to be used, while the large FOV allows simultaneous high resolution in one image.
-Collect more data in every image, and at faster rates.
+Drive research and drug discovery with more data in every image, collected at higher speeds.

 The AX/AX R has a 25mm diagonal FOV, much larger than other confocal instruments.